activefx/beta/README.md

 # Beta

-Beta is not an actual gem.
-It is an example gem setup with my most commonly used tools, and was generated from a combination of jeweler and bundler.
-The sample gem includes rspec, guard, pry, vcr, yard, simplecov and more.
+Beta is a skeleton gem structure that includes rspec, guard, pry, vcr, simplecov and more.

 TODO: Write a gem description